Social media behemoth Twitter has posted its second profitable quarter since going public in 2013.

 By region, US ad revenue totalled $288 million and international ad revenue totalled $287 million – an increase of 52 per cent led by strength in the Asia-Pacific region.

-Twitters adjusted expenses before interest, taxes, depreciation and amortisation was $244 million or 37 per cent of total revenue in Q1, compared to $170 million or 31 per cent of total revenue for the same period last year.
+Twitters adjusted earnings before interest, taxes, depreciation and amortisation was $244 million or 37 per cent of total revenue in Q1, compared to $170 million or 31 per cent of total revenue for the same period last year.

 The number of average monthly active users was 336 million for the quarter, an increase of 3 per cent YOY and an increase of six million compared to 330 million in the previous quarter.